Introduction to optimization methods for training SciML models

-Similarly, several recent multilevel strategies construct and utilize hierarchies of function spaces to train SciML models more efficiently.
-By first learning a coarse approximation and then refining the function space, these approaches reduce spectral bias and accelerate convergence.
+Similarly, multiscale architectures such as those discussed in Section~\ref{ssec:multiscale_dnn} can be interpreted as function-space preconditioners since by combining subnetworks operating at different frequency scales, they partition the functional basis across frequency bands, reducing spectral bias and improving NTK conditioning.
+More broadly, several recent multilevel strategies construct hierarchies of function spaces to train SciML models more efficiently.
+By first learning a coarse approximation and then refining the function space, these approaches also reduce spectral bias and accelerate convergence.
 Representative examples include multilevel training for data-driven models~\cite{lye2021multi} and multifidelity PINNs~\cite{riccietti2022multilevel,meng2020composite}, block-structured coarse-to-fine training~\cite{gratton2024block}, and multilevel domain-decomposition methods~\cite{dolean2024multilevel}, while related multiresolution and wavelet- or Fourier-based architectures~\cite{he2024multi} achieve similar effects by separating low- and high-frequency components.

-Despite the significant empirical success of these multilevel strategies, theoretical guidance for selecting coarse spaces, designing restriction and prolongation operators, and ensuring convergence, particularly in stochastic training regimes, remains only partially understood.
+Despite the empirical success of these approaches, systematic design principles for subdomain partitioning, interface conditions, coarse space selection, and convergence guarantees in stochastic training regimes remain important open problems.